-Every agent could use more listings.
-In fact, many agents pay up to $45 a month for software that provides Comparative Market Analysis reports (CMAs) just to attract more seller leads.
-But what if you could easily create CMAs for no extra cost?
-Today, we’ll explore how you can save money on CMAs while attracting more seller leads.
+Don’t you wish you could get free seller leads?
+As listings have become more scarce, many agents pay up to $45 a month for software that provides Comparative Market Analysis reports (CMAs) just to attract more seller leads.
+While free seller leads for real estate may be fiction, agents can attract listings inexpensively with the right strategy.
+Today, we’ll explore how you can use free CMAs to attract more seller leads.

 Jump to a Section

-How Do CMAs Fit Into a Lead Generation Strategy?
+How Do CMAs Fit Into a Seller Lead Strategy?

 We often talk about attracting new leads in marketing.
 In other words, we offer something our target clients are likely to find valuable to draw them in.
 Then we can move them to the next stage of the sales process.
 So if we want more sellers, we need to have something they want.